hc-BLISTR/BLISTR-main/README.md

 ###BotuLinum In Silico Typing Resource (BLISTR)
-BLISTR is a browser app designed to assist with in silico analysis of Clostridum Botulinum (Cbot) specimens.
+BLISTR is a browser app designed to assist with in silico analysis of Clostridium Botulinum (Cbot) specimens.
 The app comes with a set up, curated, database of around 300 Cbot specimens.
 You may edit the database as you like in a user friendly fashion.
 When you upload a Cbot fasta file to the app, it will be added to the database and you